Yoga for Kids Health in Physical, Mental, Social, Emotional and Spiritual Fields

 Yoga for intellectual development

 Mental development is a perennial process that continues throughout life.
-The changes in cognitive processes like attention, memory, thinking, reasoning and problem-solving may be observed.
+The changes in cognitive functions like attention, memory, thinking, reasoning and problem-solving may be observed.
 Intelligence, development of language, and concept formation are the finer aspects of mental development.

 Yoga for emotional development

-Yoga for social development
+Yoga for Social Development

 Yama: The practice of Yama leads to an increase in concentration, mental purity, and steadiness.
 The following are the Yamas: Ahimsa (not to harm others), Satya ( to be truthful), Asteya (not to steal), Brahmacharya(celibacy), Aparigraha (not to possess beyond actual needs)

-Niyama: There are five Niyamas: Souch ( external and internal purification), Santosh ( – contentment), Tapa (to make right efforts to achieve goals), Swadhyaya ( to study authentic texts and religious scriptures to acquire a correct knowledge of self and the supreme divinity and Ishwar Pranidhan (complete surrender to the divine will)
+Niyama: There are five Niyamas: Souch ( external and internal purification), Santosh ( – contentment), Tapa (to make the proper efforts to achieve goals), Swadhyaya ( to study authentic texts and religious scriptures to acquire a correct knowledge of self and the supreme divinity and Ishwar Pranidhan (complete surrender to the divine will)

 Yoga for spiritual development